hadley/recipes/recipes/muffins-scones/kiwi-quick-mix-scones.md

 Brush tops with milk and bake immediately in a hot oven for 10 minutes.

 Comments: Best eaten the day they are made.
 Serve with butter.

 USA - if they don't rise as much as they should, try increasing baking powder quantity.
+Source: Rally Cook Book